acg/alangrow.com/content/blog/git-filewise-blame.html.md

 done
 ```

-If your repository has many files and deep history, an exec-for-every-file approach will be horrifically slow – on the order of minutes or even hours.
+If your repository has many files and deep history, the standard exec-for-every-file approach will be horrifically slow – on the order of minutes or even hours.

 By contrast, the [`git-filewise-blame`](https://gist.github.com/acg/41e147c15e36c6db87db5bd286c03ba3) approach consumes the output of a single `git log` command.
 On my laptop, it takes 1 minute to filewise blame the entire `webkit` git repository, which has 405k files and 275k commits (!).